 Let’s return to the anemones again and what ShK means for them.
 From a biological standpoint, ShKTs expression across various tissues of anemones may be just as interested as the presence of several different forms within the same animal.
 This differential expression may be directly correlated with different nematocytes types.
 The characteristic trait of all Cnidaria, nematocytes, are found all over sea anemones, but the type of nematocytes varies between tissues.
 For instance, sea anemones have specialized tentacles along the edge of the anemone called acrorhagi, which are specifically used for inter-species competition.
 Within the species Actinia tenebrosa, the nematocytes structures within acrorhagi are basitrichs and holotrichs, as opposed to basitrichs and spirocysts in the tentacles used for prey capture and defense, or just basitrichs in the mesenteric filaments (digestion).
 So what about the venom contents?
 Are these also differentially expressed, and how well correlated is that venom expression between cell type or tissue type?
 Answering these kinds of questions would give us not only a better understanding of the organismal biology, but a better foundation in looking for relevant peptides for drug discovery.

-The first paragraph from the Peptide Toxins from Anemones section (Section 3) makes several key points that I also want to emphasize, in fact one that relates to the first sentence in this post.
+The first paragraph from the Peptide Toxins from Anemones section (Section 3) makes several key points, in fact one that relates to the first sentence in this post.
 At the time of this article, there were 236 toxins in the ToxProt database that were from 45 sea anemones, 45 species out of 1100.
 Of those 236, 206 were from the superfamily Actinioidea.
 This is an extreme case of sampling bias, which the authors are quick to point out.
 The authors also make a point that “there is every reason for optimism that the remaining 96% of species…will provide interesting new peptides, some of which will no doubt have therapeutic potential” (p.
 4).

 But I will remind you that those 236 toxins are representative of 263 TOTAL for all of Cnidaria.
 That is 89.7% of currently annotated cnidarian toxins and venoms that are solely coming from anemones.
 As someone focused on Medusozoans (Scyphozoa, Cubozoa, Hydrozoa, and Staurozoa), which are upwards of 3,500 species, a personal goal of mine is to see the number of toxins between these major Cnidarian classes balanced out.
 It will be both a benefit to understanding the ecology and evolution of venoms within this group, and be beneficial in the search for novel venom-derived therapies.